Best Practices for Inventory Auditing: A Comprehensive Guide

 Your checklist might include:

-• Reviewing purchase and sales records.
+• Reviewing purchase and rental agreements for machinery and tools.

 Follow an Inventory Audit Checklist image